The Pearl (film): Plot

-Later on his brother comes to help and helps Kinos family escape through the night.
+Later on his brother comes to help and helps Kino's family escape through the night.
 The family is then chased, only confirming the predictions of Juana.

 At one point Juana takes the pearl from Kino because she wants to throw it into the ocean.
 Kino chases after her, and hits her.
 The two decide that they are going to run away.
-They try to take a boat but they it tips over before they are able to get very far.
-As they run away they are followed by two natives and a man on a horse.
-The wife eventually gets very tired and she wants to be left alone.
-She does not have shoes and therefore her feet are very bloody.
+They try to take a boat but it tips over before they are able to get very far.
+As they flee they are followed by two natives and a man on a horse.
+Juana eventually gets very tired and she wants to be left alone.
+She does not have shoes, making her feet very bloody.
 Kino refuses to leave her and she goes with him because he is her husband.
 Eventually the men have them trapped on a cliff.
 One of the men fires a shot which kills the baby.
 At the end Kino and Juana throw the pearl off of the highest ledge to get rid of it.
-The pearl gave Kino and his family a chance for a better life, but in their society it was completely unacceptable.
-The film depicts the issue of colorism where only those with fairer skin can have the money and resources to live comfortably.
-Kino and his family were considered to be indigenous, and therefore were seen as at the bottom of the social hierarchy.
-Everyone in the society tried to make sure that they stayed at the bottom of the social hierarchy, and try to steal the pearl from them.
-So in the end the pearl was not helpful at all, because the problem is how the society is structured and how those with fairer skin are favored.